NeuroQuestAi/five-factor-e/README.md

 ### Synopsis 🌐

-A little theory, the The Big Five or Five Factor is made up of **5** great human personalities also known as the 🌊 **O.C.E.A.N**.
+A little theory, The Big Five or Five Factor is made up of **5** great human personalities also known as the 🌊 **O.C.E.A.N**.
 Are they:

  * **O**penness
  * **C**onscientiousness